‘This is the day I die’: Massive alligator charges at Girl Scout troop during swim

 The state agency has removed alligators from the park in the past and is evaluating if the same needs to be done for this gator.

-The Girls Scout troop told KPRC that they named the gator “Karen,” and said the experience taught them an important life lesson.
+The Girls Scout troop told KPRC that they named the gator “Karen” and said the experience taught them an important lesson.